 Last year I wanted to visit a couple that Tim and I had spent the previous eight thanksgivings with, and instead of compassion, I was met with screaming.
 She refused to see me because I wasn't expressing my grief the way she thought I should.

 I know she was lashing out because she missed her friend.
 But it made me feel awful.
-I will hold the feeling that conversation gave me as a reminder never to judge someone after loss.
+I will hold the feeling that conversation gave me as a powerful reminder of how our words can impact people.